Wondering what is the range of Cyber Security salary in India?

 4. Cyber Security Manager

 A cybersecurity manager creates strategies to enhance Internet and network security related to various projects.
 This person is responsible for maintaining security protocols throughout the organization and manages a team of IT professionals to ensure the highest standards of data security are stringently maintained.
 The individual is expected to frequently review the existing security policies and make sure that the policies are based on new threats.
+Upskilling through courses in cyber security in India can help you become a manager quickly.

 Further, the person performs regular checks on all servers, routers, switches, and other connected devices to confirm that there are no loose ends or lapses in the security system.
 The person is also expected to hire new employees, prepare and oversee budgets, and evaluate and procure new security technologies and tools.